Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 Therefore requests for help for problems caused by widgets will not be accepted.

 Some know Widgets limitations and problems:
-- When you add a Widget, it will have access to the data of the last selected netflix profile, then will be updated with the list of the last selected Netflix profile.
+- When you add a Widget, it will have access to the data of the last selected netflix profile, which is the profile you selected to open the add-on last time.
+- The videos played from a Widget, will be played by using the last selected netflix profile, which is the profile you selected to open the add-on last time.
 - Widgets created by some type of list may cause unexpected errors when you select another Netflix profile different from which the Widget was created, by displaying error messages or other.
 - Add many Widgets could stuck the Netflix service with unexpected errors.

+### Kodi - Favourites
+The Kodi Favourites menu play the videos with the last selected netflix profile, which is the profile you selected to open the add-on last time.

 ### Exports to Kodi library - The video exported do not have video/audio stream info (media-flags)